Marriage and civil partnership ceremonies at a register office

 Ceremony options form

-You should submit your options form at least one month before your ceremony date, ensuring you have included details of all personal additions.
+Please submit your options form at least one month before your ceremony date.

 - Both given your legal notice of marriage/civil partnership